vivaria/edisonrul.ing/docs/source/cards/r/rod-of-the-minds-eye.md

-# Rod Of The Mind'S Eye
+# Rod Of The Mind's Eye

 *   The damage caused by "Rod of the Mind's Eye" is Battle Damage, so it can be reduced to zero with "Waboku" or "Kuriboh".
 *   When you equip "Rod of the Mind's Eye" to "Susa Soldier" or "Shadowknight Archfiend", the Battle Damage is 1000 points.